hansongfang/idb/README.md

 Maintained by Songfang Han (<shanaf@connect.ust.hk>)

-Tested on Qt 4.8, Windows 7.
+Tested on Qt 4.8, visual studio 2015, Windows 7.

 ## Setup

 ### Dependencies

-To install the dependencies, run:

-    cd indepthbuffers
+This project is build with Boost 1.61.
+For the rendering example, glew, glfw, flm and freeImage is used.

+    Download thirdparty.zip
+    unzip thirdparty to root

 ### DAGClustering

 To generate indepth buffers:

-    dag-merger.exe -m modelpath -s viewsub -l sampleTriSub -c cacheDir
+    dag-merger.exe -m modelpath -s viewSub -l sampleTriSub -e epsilonParam -c cacheDir -p priorityMetric -i relaxIteration

-An example usage is in the.
+An example is given in the root/bin/example.bin.

 ### DAG Order Upsample

 To generate order from coarse model

-    dag-merger.exe -m modelpath -s viewsub -l sampleTriSub -c cacheDir
+    dag-upsample.exe -m modelpath -n coarseModelpath -s viewSub -l sampleTriSub -e epsilonParam-c cacheDir -b carsemodelCacheDir

+An example is given in the root/bin/example.bin.

 ### Viewer
-An example render with preprocessed in-depth buffers is given in dag-viewer.
+An example render using preprocessed in-depth buffers is given in dag-viewer.
 To use it:

-    dag-merger.exe -m modelpath -s viewsub -l sampleTriSub -c cacheDir
+    dag-viewer.exe -m modelpath -c cacheDir

-Final code will be released by publication time.
+An example is given in the root/bin/example.bin.